 Introduction to Pandeia for Roman

-Pandeia is the Exposure Time Calculator (ETC) system that is being developed for the James Webb Space Telescope (JWST).
+Pandeia is the Exposure Time Calculator (ETC) system developed for the James Webb Space Telescope (JWST).
 It's based on a Python engine that calculates three-dimensional data cubes from user-specified spatial and spectral properties of one or more sources.
 The cubes are projected to a detector plane given an instrument configuration and two-dimensional pixel-by-pixel signal and noise properties are extracted.
 This allows for appropriate handling of realistic point spread functions (as calculated by WebbPSF), MULTIACCUM detector readouts, correlated detector readnoise, dithering, and multiple photometric and spectroscopic extraction strategies.
 Pandeia includes support for a variety of observing modes and has a highly modular, data-driven design that allows for easy extensibility to other instruments and telescopes.

 Pandeia is designed to perform high-fidelity modeling of a small, representative portion of a detector image and to allow for extensive parameter space investigations.
 This typically small "postage-stamp" field of view is referred to as the "scene" and is composed of one or more astronomical sources.
 The size of the scene is dynamic and can in principle be arbitrarily large.
 However, because of the detail involved in the calculations Pandeia performs, calculations for very large scenes are not currently supported.
 STIPS is the more appropriate tool for simulating full fields of view.